syncfusion-content/xamarin-docs/Xamarin/Masked-Entry/basic-features.md

 N> The default value of the ReturnType property is Default.

-## Return Command and Return Command Parameter
+## Return command and return command parameter

 [`ReturnCommand`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfMaskedEdit.XForms~Syncfusion.XForms.MaskedEdit.SfMaskedEdit~ReturnCommand.html) is triggered by pressing the return key.Additionally, any object specified by the property [`ReturnCommandParameter`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfMaskedEdit.XForms~Syncfusion.XForms.MaskedEdit.SfMaskedEdit~ReturnCommandParameter.html) will be passed as a parameter to the ICommand.